Column: Ryder Cup behind him, Jim Furyk still going strong

 And it keeps working.

-He is one year older than his world ranking.
+He is younger than his world ranking.
 At his age, with his length, that's not a bad thing.